sdelaughter/sdelaughter.github.io/_posts/2019-11-23-sprite-stacking.md

 This script will help simplify the process of cycling through sprites.
 It takes two arguments as input: an object to be animated, and an "animation" to be rendered on that object.
 Each animation is structured as a 2D array with two columns and arbitrarily many rows.
 The first column contains the sprite to be displayed, and the second column contains a number indicating the duration for which that sprite should be displayed.
 We'll define one of these animations in a moment.

 First you'll need to set up a state machine for your player, the same way you probably would for a regular 2D game.
 This defines the core logic of what actions your player is able to take and when.
-They'll begin in the "Free" state, in which they can walk around the map.
-When a certain button is pressed they'll enter the Attack state, which forces them to stop moving, plays an attack animation, and then returns them to the Free state.
+They'll begin in the `PLAYERSTATE.FREE` state, in which they can walk around the map.
+When a certain button is pressed they'll enter the `PLAYERSTATE.ATTACK` state, which forces them to stop moving, plays an attack animation, and then returns them to the `PLAYERSTATE.FREE` state.

-Add variables named `state` and `defaultState` to your player's Create event, both with  initial values of `PLAYERSTATE.FREE`.
-Next, listen for input from the attack button in the player's Step event:
+Listen for input from the attack button in the player's Step event:

 ```
 keyAttack = gamepad_button_check_pressed(0, gp_shoulderr);